-The company borrowed an interest bearing secured advance from Hudson Resources Limited of \$434,666 (2018: \$1,073,973).
+The company borrowed an interest bearing secured advance from Hudson Resources Limited of \$nil (2019: \$434,666).
 Advance from Hudson Resources Ltd was secured by shares.
+The advance was fully repaid during the year.

-The controlled entity, Hudson Marketing Pty Ltd, borrowed one interest bearing secured advance from Hudson Property Trust \$732,944 (2018: \$112,202).
+The controlled entity, Hudson Marketing Pty Ltd, borrowed one interest bearing secured advance from Hudson Property Trust \$nil (2019: \$732,944).
+The advance was fully repaid during the year.